Sydenham's chorea: Pathology

 One of the important manifestations of acute rheumatic fever, Sydenham's chorea is believed to be caused by an autoimmune response following infection by group A β-hemolytic streptococci.

 Two cross-reactive streptococcal antigens have been identified, the M protein and N-acetyl-beta-D-glucosamine, whereby infection leads to autoantibodies being produced against host tissues (molecular mimicry) causing a variety of streptococcal related diseases including Sydenham's chorea but also rheumatic heart disease and nephritic syndrome.
 Autoantibodies against basal ganglia proteins have been found in Sydenham's chorea but these are non-specific.
 Dopamine receptor autoantibodies have been reported to correlate with clinical symptoms.
 Whether these antibodies represent an epiphenomenon or are pathogenic, remains to be proven.

 Epidemiology

 Sydenham's chorea is primarily seen in children.

 As with rheumatic fever, Sydenham's chorea is seen more often in less affluent communities, whether in the developing world or in aboriginal communities in the global North.
 High rates of impetigo are a marker for widespread streptococcal transmission.

+In the UK, there are approximately 20 cases per year, according to a BPSU surveillance study.